 - On Heather Dale's album Gawain and the Green Knight, there is a song called The Maiden and The Selkie, about a selkie lord who wishes to marry a fisherman's daughter.

-- Dungeons & Dragons also includes a much nastier variant in the form of the "seawolf", which is essentially an amphibious werewolf with the beast form of a huge, wolf-headed seal.
+- Selkie appear in the Dungeons & Dragons roleplaying game as a Neutral race capable of being either allies or enemies.
+They resemble seals with human-like hands and facial features, who have the ability to transform into humans.
+Wereseals appear in some editions as a separate type of creature: there is also a much nastier variant in the form of the "seawolf", which is essentially an amphibious werewolf with the beast form of a huge, wolf-headed seal.

 - In Magic: The Gathering there are three cards with the name selkie in them.
 They are classified as a merfolk, are all green/blue hybrid-mana creatures, and pictured as half seal, half human.
 The flavor text for the card Wistful Selkie says, "Selkies call to a sea they never swam, in a tongue they never spoke, with a song they never learned."
 This is not just a bit of Meaningless Meaningful Words, but in fact a very necessary Lampshade Hanging: the selkies' home plane has no oceans, just rivers that don't go anywhere, so these selkies are adapted to fresh water and presumably very confused.

 - Changeling: The Dreaming includes selkies.
 As all the kiths embody various dreams, selkies are dreams of the sea.
 Their sealskin coat can take any form (from a belt to a leather jacket to a wetsuit), and they start to wither and die (at least, their fae side does) if they're away from the coast for too long.